What is Kali Yuga? The Four Hindu Epochs Explained

 The Yugas unfold in endlessly renewing cycles, each lasting for a vast span of years.
 We are very fortunate that in the past, great sages and benefactors of humanity kept records which described these different cycles and their effects on human consciousness.
 Through these records, they were able to predict the next cycles.
 Treta Yuga represents the second great age of humanity.

-By the time Treta Yuga began, that natural goodness had started to fade.
+By the time Treta Yuga began, that natural attunement with source had started to fade.
 People no longer lived automatically in truth, so rituals and disciplines were introduced as reminders.
-It was humanity’s first attempt to hold on to something that was once effortless.
+It was humanity’s first attempt to hold onto something that was once effortless.
 Now, the purity of humanity is already becoming tarnished and codes of conduct come into being.

 Society also shifted during this age.
 The four varnas; priests, rulers, merchants, and workers, became clearly defined.
 Hierarchy, which had not been necessary before, was now the way to organize life.
 Kings ruled with divine sanction, laws were made, and duty was enforced as a way to keep people together.
 This was the beginning of social order as we would recognize it today.